ribalding/SpotShare-Android/README.md

 ##Description

-This is an andorid App which gives people the ability to post parking spots that they own for rent during specified hours, and for others to seek spots for rent.
+This is an Android App which gives people the ability to post parking spots that they own for rent during specified hours, and for others to seek spots for rent.

 ##Setup